 Rent and Utilities

-Begin by researching potential neighbourhoods.
+Begin by researching potential neighborhoods.
 Look for ones that fit your prospective brand, appeal to your ideal customers, and have a favorable competitive landscape (not too many competitors in the immediate area).
 Then make educated guesses about what a space with your desired square footage would cost in rent and utilities each month.

 Equipment & Technology